 Transformation of Spinal Muscular Atrophy (SMA)

-In December 2016, we received U.S. Food and Drug Administration approval of the first and only treatment for SMA, a leading genetic cause of infant mortality.
+We have recently launched the first and only treatment for SMA, a leading genetic cause of infant mortality, now approved in both the U.S. and Europe.
 We continue to work closely with regulatory agencies to bring this therapy to patients around the world as quickly as possible.

 Expertise in Neurodegeneration